Stellenbosch University Drama Department

 During the period 1995-2000 the Department (like the rest of the University) had to make a series of adjustments to the new conditions prevailing in the country and the academic sphere, during which time staff numbers were reduced and the old degree courses were converted to more focused training programmes.
 There was also considerable pressure to provide career-orientated training.
 During this phase the postgraduate component was expanded considerably however, and technical and management training made more rigorous and focused.

-In this period the Department's staff once more included a number of prominent professional theatre practitioners as permanent and part time lecturers, new appointments, among them Mark Graham, Keith Bain, Anja Huismans, Kobus Roussouw, Yvette Hutchison, Edwin Hees, Kole Omotoso, Blaise Koch, Elrina Marais and Albert Snyman.
+In this period the Department's staff once more included a number of prominent professional theatre practitioners as permanent and part time lecturers, among the new appointments were Mark Graham, Keith Bain, Anja Huismans, Kobus Roussouw, Yvette Hutchison, Edwin Hees, Kole Omotoso, Blaise Koch, Elrina Marais and Albert Snyman.
 On the academic side the appointment of Hutchison and Omotoso sparked a strong interest in African theatre while Hees's appointment was a particularly significant factor in enhancing the post graduate courses and initiating a much stronger focus on film as a field of study.
 The management of the theatre now devolved from the Chair of the Department to a specially appointed theatre manager, the first being Johan Esterhuizen, later followed by Albert Snyman.
 The departmnet also introduced the position of publicist, the first encumbant being Keith Bain, followed by Gaerin Hauptfleisch.

 The Department now also began to concentrate on developing a strong post-graduate and research profile, with the South African Theatre Journal being published there and post-graduate student numbers growing rapidly.
 The department also introduced various new degree courses based on the notion of introducing the notion of practice and research.